ThePetriGroup/Petri/PROTOCOL.md

 **Client-side messages**

-- `z` – *Zone* (binary): Transferred once during initialization, and later when the client's window or the zoom level change, this message tells the server how many grid units far the client can "see" other cells.
+- `z` – *Zone* (binary): Transferred once during initialization, and later when the client's window size or zoom level change, this message tells the server how many grid units far the client can "see" other cells.

   The `z` is immediately followed by two floats, `x` encoding the maximum